-- This residential outdoor herbicide is not intended for use on the following grasses: St. Augustinegrass, Bahiagrass, Bentgrass, Centipedegrass, Carpetgrass, Seashore paspalum, Lawns with desirable clovers or legumes, Dichondra, Ornamental plants (flowers, trees, groundcovers, landscape beds and shrubs), certain Turfgrass species, and Gardens, including vegetables, fruit trees, vines and berries.
+- This residential outdoor herbicide is not intended for use on the following grasses: St. Augustinegrass, Bahiagrass, Bentgrass, Centipedegrass, Carpetgrass, Seashore paspalum, Lawns with desirable clovers or legumes, Dichondra, ornamental plants (flowers, trees, groundcovers, landscape beds and shrubs), certain Turfgrass species, and tardens including vegetables, fruit trees, vines and berries.

 Where to Use

-- Ortho® WeedClear™ Lawn Weed Killer has been intentionally designed for the treatment of individual weeds, patches of weeds, or sparse weeds scattered throughout the following established turfgrass types: kentucky bluegrass, ryegrass, tall fescue, fine fescues, bermudagrass, zoysiagrass, and buffalograss.
+- Ortho® WeedClear™ Lawn Weed Killer is intended for the treatment of individual weeds, patches of weeds, or sparse weeds scattered throughout the following established turfgrass types: Kentucky bluegrass, ryegrass, tall fescue, fine fescues, Bermudagrass, zoysiagrass, and buffalograss.

 When to Apply

-- For the best results, apply when weeds are small and actively growing in the spring or fall, and when daytime temperatures are between 45 and 90 degrees.
+- The best time to apply this product is when weeds are small and actively growing in the spring or fall.

 How Often to Apply

-Certain hard-to-kill weeds may need to be spot treated 14 days after initial application.
+- Certain hard-to-kill weeds may need to be spot treated in 14 days after first application.

-- If your lawn is looking a little dry, water 24 hours prior to application.
+- If your lawn is looking a little thirsty, water 24 hours prior to application.

-- To avoid possible runoff, do not water 24 hours after application.
+- To avoid potential runoff, do not water 24 hours after treatment.